 Step 1: Think of the words you would personally search if you were trying to find your article to solve a problem.

 Step 2: Search for those words on Google.
-Pay attention to the other phrases that show, the inset box with more questions and the bottom section where you see related terms.
+Pay attention to the other phrases that show, the inset box with more questions, and the bottom section where you see related terms.

 Check the search bar for more terms.
 You can see that I typed “how to pant a garden” in the search terms box.
-There are other related phrases that people search for that show, which are additional keywords I may want to include in my article (or a new topic that I should write about).
+There are other related phrases that people search for that show, including additional keywords I may want to include in my article (or a new topic that I should write about).

 Once you hit the enter button for your first search term, you may see a box with additional questions.
 There are more keywords you will want to add to your article.

 As you can see, people are asking several other questions when it comes to how to plant a garden:

 Finally, look at the bottom of page one to see additional searches people conduct to get more ideas for keywords.

 Step 3: Look at the top 3 – 4 articles you find on Google to see how the keywords are used and other words or phrases you could use in your article.

 Step 4: Check for difficulty.
 The more popular a keyword, the more difficult it will be to rank.
 Therefore, you need to make sure you should use the word or not.
 You can plug the keyword into something such a Ubersuggest or Keysearch.